 The fair values of the Company s other notes payable are estimated by discounting future cash flows of each instrument at rates currently available to the Company for similar debt instruments of comparable maturities by the Company s bankers.
 The fair values of these notes approximate the carrying value.

-The fair values of the guarantees of officer s debt and factory debt are estimated based on their expected present values (see note 8).
+The fair value of the guarantee of officer s debt is estimated based on the expected present value (see note 8).

 (h) Stock Compensation